 10.6.6.5.6 Control response MCS negotiation(11ah)

-Control response MCS negotiation allows two STAs with power imbalance to send the control responses with different MCSs than the primary MCS as defined by the rules in 10.6.6.5.3 (Control response frame MCS computation).
-A STA may initiate the Control Response Negotiation by sending a Control Response MCS Request frame.
-After reception of a Control Response MCS Response frame that indicates Accept, the STA sends the control response frames with the Negotiated MCS as defined in 10.6.6.5.3 (Control response frame MCS computation).
+Control response MCS negotiation allows two STAs with power imbalance to send control response frames with a different MCSs from the primary MCS as defined by the rules in 10.6.6.5.3 (Control response frame MCS computation).
+A STA may initiate control response MCS negotiation by sending a Control Response MCS Request frame to another STA that supports control response MCS negotiation.
+After reception of a Control Response MCS Response frame that includes a command value of Accept, the STA that received the Control Response MCS Response frame sends control response frames with an MCS as defined in 10.6.6.5.3 (Control response frame MCS computation) to the STA from which it received the Control Response MCS Response frame.

 An S1G STA with dot11MCSNegotiation equal to true shall set the MCS Negotiation Support field of the S1G Capabilities element to 1.
 An S1G STA with dot11MCSNegotiation equal to false shall set the MCS Negotiation Support field of the S1G Capabilities element to 0.
+An S1G STA shall set the MCS Negotiation Support field of the Extended Capabilities element to 0.

+A non-S1G STA with dot11MCSNegotiation equal to true shall set the MCS Negotiation Support subfield of the Extended Capabilities element to 1.
+A non-S1G STA with dot11MCSNegotiation equal to false shall set the MCS Negotiation Support subfield of the Extended Capabilities element to 0.

-An S1G STA shall not transmit a Control Response MCS Negotiation Request frame to another S1G STA unless the MCS Negotiation Support field of the S1G Capabilities element received from that STA contained a value of 1 and dot11MCSNegotiation is true.
+A STA shall not transmit a Control Response MCS Negotiation Request frame to another STA unless the MCS Negotiation Support subfield of either the S1G Capabilities element or Extended Capabilities element received from that STA contained a value of 1 and dot11MCSNegotiation is true.
+A STA with dot11MCSNegotiation equal to true may transmit a Control Response MCS Negotiation Request frame to another STA from which it has received an element with an MCS Negotiation Support subfield equal to 1.
+The determination of the value placed in the MCS Difference field of the frame is beyond the scope of the standard.

-An S1G STA shall transmit the Control Response MCS Negotiation Response frame to a STA from which it has received a Control Response MCS Negotiation Request frame.
+A STA with dot11MCSNegotiation equal to true shall transmit a Control Response MCS Negotiation Response frame to a STA from which it has received a Control Response MCS Negotiation Request frame.
 The STA shall include a value that indicates either Accept or Reject in the Command field of the Response frame as defined in Table 9-516 (Command Values(11ah)).

 End of proposed changes.